-As such, accounting systems are not scaled down versions of ERP systems, nor are ERP systems simply ‘upgraded’ accounting systems.
-Instead, picture an accounting software’s functionalities acting as a subset of what an ERP software can provide to an organisation.
+As such, we can see that accounting systems are not scaled-down ERP systems, nor are ERP systems ‘upgraded’ accounting systems.
+Instead, picture accounting software’s functionalities as a subset of what ERP software can provide to an organisation.

 Should I Get An Accounting or ERP System?

-There are real and functional differences between accounting and ERP solutions.
-To directly compare an accounting software against an ERP software wouldn’t make sense; it’d be like comparing apples to oranges and asking which is better.
+Nonetheless, there are real and functional differences between accounting and ERP solutions.
+To directly compare accounting software against ERP software wouldn’t make sense; it’d be like comparing apples to oranges and asking which is better.

-So here’s an alternative: Rather than asking yourself ‘Should we get an ERP software or another accounting software’, a better approach would be to ask yourself when.
+So here’s an alternative: Rather than asking yourself, ‘Should we get ERP software or another accounting software’, a better approach is to ask yourself when.

 When should we get an ERP software?